JSExplore/nodejs-questions-answers/README.md

 #### Answer: C

-`node filepath` is used to run any file.
+`node filepath` Is used to run any javascript file

 </details>